Shezirao/Imgur---MixPic/README.md

 All the photos are pulled from 'Imgur.com'

-Its a totally public project and everyone is invited to tweak the code and share build their own website using this template.
+Its a totally public project and everyone is invited to tweak the code and shar & build their own website using this template.

-We will sharing more projects soon.......
+We will be sharing more projects soon.......

 Have Fun !